olewsaa/Yacht-computer/pat/README.md

 The script is placed on my desktop with a "Postman Pat" icon (copyrighted ?).

-If you have a dedicated RPi there is no need, just launch the services at boot time.
+If you have a dedicated RPi and want pat active at all times there is no need for any of these scripts, just launch the services at boot time.
 This is nicely explained in the videos.
+I use the rig to receive weatherfax, RTTY forecasts and record MSI audio messages all which need the audio device.
+Hence ARDOP and VARA should be stopped.
+Pat could probaly be left running, but I stop that too when not doing email communication.

 I'm using a Xiegu G90 for which Hamlib (current version March 2022) don't support.
 However, flrig support G90 and I'm using hamlib with